Venura-94/PCB-Analyzer/README.md

-# NanoNetsPCBChecker
+# PCBChecker
-# Deep Learning Assignment
+# Deep Learning Assignment Project for Graduate Students
 PCB Component Defect Identification.
 Can you identify defect components on a PCB Board using Machine Learning/Deep Learning?

 ## Description